 See also Matt.
 12:47-50, Matt.
 10:34-38, Matt.
 19:27-30

 This teachings of Jesus covers all issues in this life, including marriage to a spouse.
 If a man or woman becomes born from above and thus follows Jesus; and after some period of time their spouse does not come into faith and become a disciple; AND the spouse that rejects Jesus seeks to hinder the disciple of Jesus from following Jesus (obeying God), then separation and/or divorce would be acceptable.
 Loving God above all else is the greatest command, and if any person insists you disobey that command, then you are free to leave them, no matter what relationship you have with them.
 Of course that decision should not be made hastily, but after much soul searching.

 What also needs to be said is that normally, the unbeliever will be the one who leaves the disciple, for they can't stand the Light (John 3:19-21).
 However, for a woman disciple married to a man who is an unbeliever, that man might seek to forcibly stop his wife from following Jesus, and in that case, the wife can leave if she cannot endure the persecution.
 Also, if an unbelieving husband seeks to force his wife to sin, she would also be free to leave him.
-For that matter, if a husband truly abuses his wife, she is free to leave, for he is following the basic rules of marriage, thus a true marriage does not exist.
+For that matter, if a husband truly abuses his wife, she is free to leave, for he is not honoring the basic rules of marriage, thus a true marriage does not exist.

 Second Exception Teaching